racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/BaseClasses.md

 ## Dirty Flagging
-The PyLabs framework has a mechanism that allows you to verify if the real configuration of a CMDB Object is synchronized with the CMDB.
+The Pylabs framework has a mechanism that allows you to verify if the real configuration of a CMDB Object is synchronized with the CMDB.
 A CMDB object is a configuration that has specific properties.
 It might be possible that a user changes a value of a CMDB object without saving it in the CMDB.
 As a consequence the CMDB object becomes dirty (i.e. not synchronized with the CMDB) as long as it is not saved.
 Dirty flagging will be mainly used in the code that defines a CMDB Object.
 See CMDBSubObject paragraph for the usage of the dirty flag.